jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 ## Interface Functions

-`BusWire.getBoundingBoxes`
+`BusWire.getBoundingBoxes (mouseCoord: XYPos)`
- - Returns data structure containing IDs, and bounding box coords (id: string * topleft: XYPos* bottomright XYPos)
+ - Returns list of data structure containing IDs, and bounding box coords (id: string * topleft: XYPos* bottomright XYPos) of wires (initially all the wires but hopefully we can find a way to filter the number of wires sent down using mouseCoord).
+FOr now, just assume that MouseCord is included - if not needed we can remove later.

 ## Messages

 `Delete of wireIdList`
- - Deletes wires from model
+ - Deletes wires from model based on Id.

-`Add of wireInfo`
+`AddConnection of wireInfo`
- - This still needs discussion
+ - This still needs discussion - **BRING IT UP WITH TC**
- - Wire info (probably just if bus or wire?)
+ - Wire info (We would need the port IDs for sure - then based on these we could compare the widths of the two ports at either end of the connection - if they are unequal then error.
+Else if they are equal we know the width of the connection)
  - Look at how ISSIE does it?

 `Highlight of wireIdList`
- - Highlights wires in list (NOTE: In Issie, only the ports are highlighted but ok)
+ - Highlights wires in list
- - If not in list, should not be highlighted?
-    - See discussion above
 - Look at how ISSIE does it?
+In Issie, only the ports are highlighted when you click on a wire, but I think it's ok if we change this by thinking of something better.
+We can certainly highlight the wire green or something (and if still uncertain **BRING IT UP WITH TC**)

 `Move of wireIdList *  posX * posY`
  - Maybe this should be list of wire IDs
- - posX and posY should probably be translation vector, not new coords
+ - posX and posY represent a translation vector showing how the wires should be shifted, not new coords - this vector is calculated in sheet.
- - NOTE: The above point is correct, we can calculate this vector in sheet and pass the values.
  - This allows for moving multiple wires in one function call

+ `Unhighlight`
+ - This will simply unhighlight everything that has been highlighted.
+So then when the next highlight message is sent, only the symbols in "wireIdList" will be highlighted.

 # Symbol